motion28/meal-deck/README.md

 **Heroku Deployment:**

-*If you prefer setting up MealDeck to use for yourself:*
 ## Setup Instructions
 1. To install required libraries for Visual Studio Code, type the following command in the terminal:
 `pip3 install -r requirements.txt`